Skip to content

 Patellar tendon strains can be treated with a variety of methods.
 Many chiropractors will use joint manipulation, stretching and strength exercises to help rehabilitate the strain in the patellar tendon.
 Physiotherapy will also be recommended by a chiropractor so that strengthening exercises can be done that specifically target the area.
 Massage therapy can help reduce muscle tension and pain associated with patellar tendon strains, while helping increase blood flow to the affected area which helps speed up recovery time.
 All of these treatments are available to help individuals suffering from patellar tendon strains, though it’s up to the discretion of your doctor or chiropractor as to what is most appropriate for treating each case.

-Get the best patellar tendon strain treatment that's right for you
+Get the patellar tendon strain treatment that's right for you

 chiropractic services - Patellar Tendon Strain Treatment